DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

 !!! note

     For the purposes of this article, unless otherwise specified, the terms "workflow" and "pipeline" will be used interchangeably.
-"CI/CD" will be colloquially abbreviated to "CI".
+"CI/CD" is colloquially abbreviated to "CI".

+## What is a CI pipeline?

+For those of you new to CI pipelines it's important to understand what they are, the main components, and how/why they're triggered.
+While they each different CI has unique features & idiosyncrasies, most consist of the same main aspects:

+- **Trigger**: What starts the pipeline.
+This can be manually triggered by a user or automatically on a schedule, a webhook, a git commit, etc.
+- **Jobs**: Sometimes also called "tasks", these are individual operations that usually accomplish a single task.
+That could be running static analysis or unit tests, linting, building a project, interacting with another service, etc. A job usually runs in a single container.
+- **Steps**: Jobs can often be broken down into smaller steps.
+While each job can use a different container image, steps usually (not always) all run in the same container.
+Jobs frequently only use a single step, but breaking up into multiple steps can help clarify to the user what's happening.
+Steps also allow you to include different configurations/environment variables that may not be necessary for the whole job.

 <div hidden>
 ##### AI